Bios

 BILL FEAHENY - Founder, Songwriter, Bass Guitar...

-...is not only responsible for the band’s melodic backbeat but is also the creative force behind many of the original songs which define Juniper Row’s unique lyrical and musical perspective.
+...is not only responsible for the band's melodic backbeat but is also the creative force behind many of the original songs which define Juniper Row's unique lyrical and musical perspective.
 Bill, a true New Orleans native whose first memories were of his early childhood in the French Quarter, began his formal musical training as a trumpeter.
-However, a couple of high school friends convinced him to trade his brass mouthpiece for a 1973 Fender Precision and the freedom of Rock ‘n’ Roll.
+However, a couple of high school friends convinced him to trade his brass mouthpiece for a 1973 Fender Precision and the freedom of Rock and Roll.
 While attending Louisiana State University, Bill sold his prized bass to help finance a car and temporarily shelved his musical aspirations.
-Shortly after completing graduate school and upon his return to New Orleans in 1991, Bill was approached by a former high school buddy who wanted to get together and “just jam”.
+Shortly after completing graduate school and upon his return to New Orleans in 1991, Bill was approached by a former high school buddy who wanted to get together and just jam.
 Unbeknownst to him, this chance meeting would provide the impetus for Bill to embark on his true musical odyssey.
-Bill’s prior musical projects have included local bands "Trigger Happy" and "Spirit Dog".
+Bill's prior musical projects have included local bands "Trigger Happy" and "Spirit Dog".
 With a dual career as both a musician and full-time environmental professional, Bill is not only creatively contributing to repairing the damaged psyche of the city but is also providing his professional indoor air quality services to rebuilding Post-Katrina New Orleans.

 STEVE NORTON - Songwriter, Guitars, Keyboards, Vocals